ionic-team/capacitor/site/docs-md/apis/camera/index.md

     allowEditing: true,
     resultType: 'base64'
   });
-  // image.base64_data will contain the base64 encoded result as a JPEG.
-Make sure to
-  // add the proper base64 image prefix: var imageUrl = 'data:image/jpeg;base64,' + image.base64_data;
+  // image.base64_data will contain the base64 encoded result as a JPEG, with the data-uri prefix added var imageUrl = image.base64_data;
   // can be set to the src of an image now
 }
 ```